-Property Description vbroker.security.disable=false The default value is false.
-If set to true, disables all security services. vbroker.security.login=true If this property is set to true, during initialization, this property tries to log on to all the realms listed by the property vbroker.security.login.realms. vbroker.security.login.realms= myrealm This gives a list of comma-separated realms to login to.
-This is used when login takes place, either through property vbroker.security.login (set to true) or API login.
+Property Description vbroker.security.d isable=false The default value is false.
+If set to true, all security services are disabled. vbroker.security.l ogin=true If this property is set to true, at initialization time the ORB will attempt to log on to all the realms defined by the property vbrok er.security.login.realms. vbroker.security.l ogin.realms=myrealm vbroker.security.l ogin.realms=GSSUP# myrealm Defines the list (comma-separated) of realms to login to.
+This is used when login takes place, either through property vbroker.s ecurity.login (set to true) or API login.